Margaret "Ma" Murray: George in and out of Parliament

-In 1949 George ran successfully for Member of Parliament for the Cariboo riding, which included Lillooet, but lost in 1953 when the candidate for the rising forces of Social Credit in B.C. edged out Murray, in part thanks to the third-party split from the CCF candidate.
+In 1949, George ran successfully for Member of Parliament for the Cariboo riding, which included Lillooet, but lost in 1953.
+The candidate for the rising forces of Social Credit in B.C. edged out Murray, in part thanks to the third-party split from the CCF candidate.
 Complicating the race was that Ma had decided to run for the legislature (in the same election, but for a different party - Social Credit, no less, and without telling him first, then switching to a fringe party, the "Common Herd" or People Party, in the riding of North Peace River).
-She's already had a high-profile political career as an editorialist, and was often a social embarrassment to her husband (who still loved her deeply nonetheless).
+She had already had a high-profile political career as an editorialist, and was often a social embarrassment to her husband (who still loved her deeply nonetheless).
 Ma withdrew from the race, but the damage was done.
-George was shamed out of politics and, by now an outsider in revolt from the Liberal-Conservative Coalition and unwilling to join league with Bennett's Socreds, he gave up on his political career and retired from the House of Commons, returning to being publisher and grandfather only.
+George was shamed out of politics and, by now an outsider in revolt from the Liberal-Conservative Coalition and unwilling to join league with Bennett's Socreds, he gave up on his political career and retired from the House of Commons, returning to publishing.

-George died in 1961, but Ma survived him by 21 years, and continued to run and publish the paper after his death -- and to raise eyebrows with her editorials, and laughter with her speeches and frank opinions.
+George died in 1961, but Ma survived him by 21 years, and continued to run and publish the paper after his death - and to raise eyebrows with her editorials, and laughter with her speeches and frank opinions.
 Ma but spent her last days back at the editors' desk in historic Lillooet, British Columbia, churning out her raunchy wit and lusty language until the very last, continuing to write a column now and then even after her retirement as editor.

 Ma Murray died in 1982.
 She was survived by her daughter, Georgina.
 A son, Dan, died of cancer in 1981.
-Both children were working journalists, literally being fed the business with each meal while they were growing up, given the famously heated flavour of their parents' debates.
-Dan and Georgina's offspring continue with the Murray's journalistic tradition.
+Both children were working journalists.